Deutzia is a fantastic spring-flowering shrub.

 Flowering – May to August

-Proper planting and care enhance growth and blooming of the deutzia.
+Proper planting and care enhance growth and blooming of your deutzia.

 You can also plant deutzia in pots outside of this period as long as you avoid both below-freezing temperatures and hot weather.